krypt-project/.github/profile/README.md

 # Welcome to KRYPT

-**KRYPT** (*Keep Recording Your Plans and Thoughts*) is an open-source initiative to build an intelligent, AI-augmented knowledge management web app — your personal second brain, reimagined.
+**KRYPT** (*Keep Recording Your Plans and Thoughts*) is a knowledge management web application with AI-augmented functionalities — your personal second brain, reimagined.

 ---

 ## What is KRYPT ?

 KRYPT is a web-based application designed to help users:

 - Organize and structure their thoughts, notes, and research.
 - Use modern AI tools (summarization, tagging, semantic search, RAG, etc.) to enrich and retrieve knowledge.
-- Connect ideas across documents using powerful embeddings and vector search.
+- Connect ideas across documents using embeddings and vector search.
-- Stay in control of their data, with a self-hostable and privacy-focused setup.
+- Stay in control of their data with a self-hostable, privacy-focused setup.

-Inspired by tools like **Obsidian** and **Notion**, KRYPT adds a powerful AI layer — and remains **free and open-source**.
+Inspired by tools like **Obsidian** and **Notion**, KRYPT adds a powerful AI layer — but it is **proprietary software** and is **not freely reusable or redistributable**.

 #### [View demo here](https://krypt-ai.vercel.app/)